 Psalm 92:7–“Shall be destroyed forever.”

-Psalm 1:6–“Be the way of the ungodly shall perish.”
+Psalm 1:6–“But the way of the ungodly shall perish.”

 Matthew 10:28–“Rather fear him which is able to destroy both soul and body in hell.”